tuanthanh201/fresh-tomatoes/README.md

 2. Run `npm run start`.

 #### Notes:
-- Currently, if you follow all the steps to run the backend locally, the app will create 3 tables inside the chosen database, which are movies, genres, and movieGenre.
+- Currently, if you follow all the steps to seed data, the app will create 3 tables inside the chosen database, which are movies, genres, and movieGenre.
 After that, it will populate the 2 tables movies and genres with some dummy data.
 - You can check the dummy data by either using MySQL or checking the files in the `data` directory.